 Those who are healthy and able to work a few extra years can reduce the risk of outliving their savings significantly by waiting until at least their full retirement age to collect Social Security, which would entitle them to 100 percent of their monthly benefit.

-Perhaps the biggest opportunity to augment your guaranteed retirement income, however, is to delay your Social Security benefits even longer.
+Perhaps the biggest opportunity to augment your guaranteed retirement income, however, is to delay your benefits even longer, which is among the most effective Social Security strategies for singles.
 The amount of your monthly check will increase by 8 percent per year for each year you delay benefits after your full retirement age until you reach age 70, when delayed retirement credits cease to accrue.

 Women, in particular, who tend to live longer than men, may benefit most from delaying Social Security.
-Women who reach age 65 today can expect to live, on average, until age 86.6, while men who reach age 65 today can expect to live until age 85.3.
+Women who reach age 65 today can expect to live, on average, until age 86.7, while men who reach age 65 today can expect to live until age 84.1.
 Remember, though, that those are merely averages.
-Roughly 25 percent of 65-year-olds today will live to age 90, and 10 percent will live past age 95.2
+Roughly one-third of 65-year-olds today will live to age 90, and about one in seven will live past age 95.2

 Keep in mind, however, that delaying retirement benefits is not the right move for everyone.
 Singles who do not expect to reach the average life expectancy based on family medical history or due to a life-threatening diagnosis, and those who have immediate financial need, may do well to claim at the earliest opportunity.